-Posts from beverages and soft drinks brands have a Facebook engagement rate of 0.25% on average, 0.99% on Instagram, and 0.08% on Twitter, which would place them somewhere in the middle of the engagement charts.
+Posts from beverages and soft drinks brands have a Facebook engagement rate of 0.25% on average, an Instagram average engagement rate of 0.99%, and a Twitter engagement rate of 0.08% on average, which would place them somewhere in the middle of the social media engagement charts.

-Breaking down the engagement, July - August 2020 seem to have been the top months for the industry on social media.
+Breaking down the social media engagement, July - August 2020 seem to have been the top months for the industry on social media.

 Interestingly enough, Instagram is the only platform on which beverage brands have had an overall increase in average engagement from 0.95% in January 2019 to 1.10% in October 2020, with a peak in July of 1.32%.

 When it comes to these brands’ posting behavior, not much has changed in 2020 compared to 2019, as the differences in the monthly number of published posts don’t carry too much weight.